-In cases where PBO is unable to fulfill the request and the party announces the policy, PBO will publish the request, as it is required by legislation.
+In cases where PBO is unable to fulfill the request and the party announces the policy, PBO will publish the details of the request, as it is required by legislation.
 Legislation also stipulates that the PBO publish a statement of the reasons why the request could not be completed.

-2.13.
-A Party's Public Messaging
+13. A Party's Public Messaging